 RMDs are typically subject to Federal (and maybe state) income tax for the year of distribution.
-They are taxed at ordinary income tax rates, even if the funds represent long-term capital gain or qualifying dividends from stock held within the plan.
+They are taxed at ordinary income tax rates.
 In some cases, there are special rules for capital gain treatment on distributions from retirement plans.

 If you’ve ever made after-tax contributions e.g., if some of your traditional IRA contributions were not tax-deductible, those contributions may be income-tax-free upon withdrawal, simply because they’ve already been taxed.
 However, please consult a tax advisor for more information.

 Special tax rules also apply to Roth IRAs and Roth 401(k)/403(b) contributions.

 If you don’t need or want to receive all of your RMD amount, individuals over age 70 ½ can elect to distribute a portion (up to $100,000) of their RMD directly to a charitable organization as a Qualified Charitable Distribution (QCD).